 Halla Climate Control Corp.
 (018880) rose in Seoul trading after deciding to buy majority shareholder Visteon Corp.
-(VC)’s automotive climate units to combine the businesses and make them more competitive.
+(VC:US)’s automotive climate units to combine the businesses and make them more competitive.

 Halla Climate, a maker of car air-control systems and components, climbed 2.3 percent to 22,400 won at the close on the Korea Exchange, the highest level since Jan.
 2. The Kospi index fell 0.5 percent.